- Introduction

 Business students may choose to pursue a second major (also referred to as an additional major) from the College of Arts and Sciences, the School of Communication, or the School of Education (certain majors only).
 No courses used to satisfy an additional major may be used to satisfy the requirements for a business major or minor area of specialization.

-Students are required to declare their major area of specialization and minor area of specialization with the Office of Undergraduate Business Education prior to the start of their junior year.
+Students are required to declare their major area of specialization and minor area of specialization with their academic advisor prior to the start of their junior year.

 Majors and Minors for the BSBA Degree